FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/cce_node_pool_v3.md

 *  `type` - (Optional, String, ForceNew) Node Pool type.
 Possible values are: "vm" and "ElasticBMS".

 * `availability_zone` - (Optional, String, ForceNew) specify the name of the available partition (AZ).
     Default value is random to create nodes in a random AZ in the node pool.
     Changing this parameter will create a new resource.

 * `os` - (Optional, String) Operating System of the node.
 The value can be EulerOS 2.5 and CentOS 7.6.
     Changing this parameter will create a new resource.

 * `key_pair` - (Optional, String, ForceNew) Key pair name when logging in to select the key pair mode.
     This parameter and `password` are alternative.
 Changing this parameter will create a new resource.

 * `password` - (Optional, String, ForceNew) root password when logging in to select the password mode.
-This parameter must be salted and alternative to `key_pair`.
+    This parameter must be **salted** and alternative to `key_pair`.
 Changing this parameter will create a new resource.

 * `subnet_id` - (Optional, String, ForceNew) The ID of the subnet to which the NIC belongs.
+    Changing this parameter will create a new resource.

+* `max_pods` - (Optional, Int, ForceNew) The maximum number of instances a node is allowed to create.
     Changing this parameter will create a new resource.

 * `preinstall` - (Optional, String, ForceNew) Script required before installation.
 The input value can be a Base64 encoded string or not.
 Changing this parameter will create a new resource.

 * `postinstall` - (Optional, String, ForceNew) Script required after the installation.
 The input value can be a Base64 encoded string or not.
 Changing this parameter will create a new resource.

 * `scall_enable` - (Optional, Bool) Whether to enable auto scaling.
 If Autoscaler is enabled, install the autoscaler add-on to use the auto scaling feature.

 * `min_node_count` - (Optional, Int) Minimum number of nodes allowed if auto scaling is enabled.